fredimachado/fredimachado/content/about.md

 title: "About"
 ---

 Hi!
-I'm Fredi, a software developer @Readify, based in Sydney, Australia.
+I'm Fredi, a software developer @WooliesX, based in Gold Coast, Australia.

 I'm very passionate about building and delivering great software applications using bleeding edge technology, well known practices/techniques and frameworks available.